FormidableLabs/builder/README.md

 disable color.
 Consequently, you typically need to set a "**force color**" option on your executables in `scripts` commands if they exist.

+### Why Exec?

+So, why `exec` and not `spawn` or something similar that has a lot more process control and flexibility?
+The answer lies in the fact that most of what Builder consumes is shell strings to execute, like `script --foo --bar "Hi there"`.
+_Parsing_ these arguments into something easily consumable by `spawn` and always correct is quite challenging. `exec` works easily with straight strings, and since that is the target of `scripts` commands, that is what we use for Builder.

 #### Project Root

 Builder uses some magic to enhance `NODE_PATH` to look in the root of your